Forest of Dean Cycle Centre: The Freeminers Trail (formerly the FODCA Trail)

 A 7 mi all-weather loop, designed, built and maintained by volunteers in partnership with the Forestry Commission.
 This is a challenging and varied single track with several tricky switchback climbs, rooty drops and hairpin bends.
 The trail is graded RED on the CTC classification of cycle trails and is suitable for experienced riders only.
 It received a glowing report from Mountain Biking UK magazine, when they reviewed it in 2008.

 The Verderers' Trail

-Widely acclaimed as the best new trail of 2011.
 This is a 7 mi fast flowing single track trail with flat out corners, big berms and rollovers.
 It is graded BLUE on the CTC classification of cycle trails, but also incorporates several RED alternative sections.
 It gently winds uphill before a swooping, flat top section and a steep undulating descent known as the Dragon's Tail.
 This trail was also reviewed by Mountain Biking UK in March 2012, who scored it as 4 out of 5 stars, describing the berms as 'the very best they'd ever ridden'.